serjjio/hillel_project/README.md

-# Lesson3 Container running Nginx + PHP-FPM from Ubuntu
+# Lesson3 Container running Nginx + PHP-FPM

 This is a Dockerfile/image to build a container for nginx and php-fpm from ubuntu